kiranchinta23/GazeboBuildaWorld/README.md

 # GazeboBuildaWorld

-To create a simulation world for all your projects in this Robotics Software Engineer Nanodegree Program.
+To create a simulation world using Gazebo.

 1. Build a single floor wall structure using the Building Editor tool in Gazebo.
 Apply features,color, and texture to the          structure.
 Make sure there's enough space between the walls for a robot to navigate.
 2. Model a object, using the Model Editor tool in Gazebo.
 Model links should be connected with joints.